American University of Central Asia - AUCA - APPLY TO THE WARC

 Shortlisted applicants will be required to undergo a personal interview with the WARC Director and the WARC Coordinator.

-*As a prerequisite, applicants specializing in writing must complete the course "Writing to Teach You: Theory and Practice of Composition Pedagogy" before being considered for the WARC stipend.
+*As a prerequisite, applicants specializing in writing must complete the course "Writing to Teach You: Theory and Practice of Composition Pedagogy" (HUM-262) before being considered for the WARC stipend.

 The class is only offered in the spring.

-*TESTIMONIALS from Composition Theory and Tutoring Pedagogy
+*TESTIMONIALS from Writing to Teach You: Theory and Practice of Composition Pedagogy

 American University of Central Asia